-The Company and the Board are committed to achieving and demonstrating the highest standards of corporate governance, notwithstanding the size and nature of the Group.
-The Board reviews and seeks to continuously improve the governance framework and practices as Group resources, skills, and capabilities grow.
+Aura Energy Limited has in place corporate governance practices that are formally embodied in corporate governance policies and codes that have been adopted by the board of directors.
+The board of directors are committed to achieving and demonstrating the highest standards of corporate governance, notwithstanding the size and nature of the Group.
+The board of directors reviews and seeks to continuously improve the governance framework and practices as Group resources, skills, and capabilities grow.

 The Group presently has only one fulltime employee, being the Executive Chairman and Managing Director.
 All activities are provided to the Group either by consultants or part time/casual employees.

-The Board agreed to merge the roles of Chairman and Managing Director as an interim measure to better manage costs and, due to the overriding requirement of the Group to seek new funding, and, given the particular skills and experience of the individual concerned, to best present the commercial and technical merits of its projects to potential investors.
-The Board will reassess the arrangement regularly to determine when the roles should again be separated.
+The board of directors agreed to merge the roles of Chairman and Managing Director as an interim measure to better manage costs and, due to the overriding requirement of the Group to seek new funding, and, given the particular skills and experience of the individual concerned, to best present the commercial and technical merits of its projects to potential investors.
+The board of directors will reassess the arrangement regularly to determine when the roles should again be separated.

 The present governance structure of the Group is represented by the following diagram.

 A description of the Group’s main corporate governance practices in place as at 30 June 2015 is set out below.
-Unless otherwise disclosed in this Corporate Governance Statement, the Group seeks to comply with the ASX Corporate Governance Council Principles and Recommendations, 3rd Edition.
+Unless otherwise disclosed in this Corporate Governance Statement, the Group seeks to comply with the ASX Corporate Governance Council Principles and Recommendations, commencing after 1 July 2014.

 The Company is currently reviewing its governance practices to comply as far as is practicable with these latest recommendations.

-Recommendation 1.1 (a): Role of the Board and of Management
+Recommendation 1.1 (a): Role of the Board of Directors and of Management

-The specific responsibilities of the Board are set out in a Board Charter, which is part of its documented Corporate Governance Plan.
-Responsibilities not listed as being reserved for the Board are delegated to the Chief Executive Officer (CEO) and Managing Director.
-The Board reserves the right to add to or amend its and the CEO’s responsibilities as it sees fit.
+The specific responsibilities of the board of directors are set out in a Board Charter, which is part of its documented Corporate Governance Plan.
+Responsibilities not listed as being reserved for the board of directors are delegated to the Chief Executive Officer (CEO) and Managing Director.
+The board of directors reserves the right to add to or amend its and the CEO’s responsibilities as it sees fit.

 Day-to-day management of the Group’s affairs and the implementation of the corporate strategy and policy initiatives are formally delegated by the Board to the Executive Chairman and Managing Director.
-This delegation is reviewed as the Board considers appropriate.
+This delegation is reviewed as the board of directors considers appropriate.

-Recommendation 1.1 (b): Matters Expressly Reserved for the Board.
+Recommendation 1.1 (b): Matters Expressly Reserved for the Board of Directors.

-The Executive Chairman and Managing Director is responsible for the attainment of the Company’s goals and vision for the future, in accordance with the strategies, policies, programs and performance requirements approved by the Board.
+The Executive Chairman and Managing Director is responsible for the attainment of the Company’s goals and vision for the future, in accordance with the strategies, policies, programs and performance requirements approved by the board of directors.

 Recommendation 1.2 (a): Undertake Appropriate Checks Before Appointing a Director.